ajahne/blog/_drafts/2020-5-1-questions-for-our-first-one-on-one.md

 - Do you have a preference on when you would like to have 1-1 meetings?
 - How do I know when you are in the "zone"? (e.g. headphones on, slack messages on away")

-I try not to interrupt folks as best I can - especiually when folks are in their "maker mode".
+I try not to interrupt folks as best I can - especially when folks are in their "maker mode".
 I also try to schedule 1-1 meetings at days/times that work best for my direct report.

 ---